telerik/kendo-ui-core/docs/controls/data-management/grid/appearance.md

 ### Hover Effect on Table Rows

-As of Kendo UI 2016 Q1 row hover state styles are added to all Kendo UI themes.
+As of Kendo UI Q1 2016 row hover state styles are added to all Kendo UI themes.
 Hover is a useful UI state providing visual affordance especially across long table rows and in the editing mode of the Grid.
 However, there are scenarios in which the `hover` state might be misleading and is not needed.

+There are two ways to remove the hover styling.
+One is to open the Kendo UI theme CSS file (e.g. `kendo.default.min.css`) and remove the following CSS rule:

+    .k-grid tr:hover {
+        /* ...background styles here... */
+    }

-The example below demonstrates the CSS necessary to remove the hover style.
+The other option is to use the following CSS code to override the hover styling.

-###### Example

-        .k-grid tr:hover
-        {
+    .k-grid tr:not(.k-state-selected):hover {
         background: none;
+        color: inherit;
     }

+    .k-grid tr.k-alt:not(.k-state-selected):hover {
+        background: #f1f1f1;
+    }

+The `#f1f1f1` value corresponds to the background color of `.k-alt` table rows.
+You can find the correct value for the Kendo UI theme that you are using by using the browser's DOM inspector.
+Alternatively, set a background color value or your preference.

 ## See Also